Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Safety Radius for Fermat--Weber Points

 \section{Safety Radius for Fermat--Weber Points}

-In this section, we study the safety radius of a species tree estimate.
-A \emph{species tree estimate} takes trees $T_1, \ldots, T_n \in \tspace_p$ as input, and outputs a single tree $T \in \tspace_p$, or a set of trees, which are called \emph{species tree estimates}.
-In practice, the trees $T_1, \ldots, T_n$ are \emph{gene trees}, which describe the evolutionary relationships between different genes across a fixed set of taxa.
-In that case, the \emph{species tree}, which describes the evolutionary relationships between the taxa, is computed a species tree estimate.

-Our species tree estimate (\Cref{defn: our method}) uses the Fermat-Weber points of the input data, under the tropical metric, together with the tropical projection map.
-The tropical projection is necessary even for data without noise because even with data in $\berg(M)$, the Fermat-Weber points of the data may still lie outside of $\berg(M)$ \cite{lin2017convexity, Lin2016TropicalFP}.
+In this section, we study the safety radius of an $M$-ultrametric estimate.
+An \emph{$M$-ultrametric} estimates takes a sample from $\TPT{q}$ and outputs a single $M$-ultrametric or set of $M$-ultrametrics that summarize the data. \rot{We will consider the $M$-ultrametric estimate given by tropical projections of tropical Fermat-Weber points (see \Cref{defn: our method}).} The tropical projection is necessary because even for data in $\mathcal{U}_M$, the Fermat-Weber points of the data may lie outside of $\mathcal{U}_M$ \citep{lin2017convexity, Lin2016TropicalFP}.

-\begin{definition}[Fermat-Weber function, Fermat-Weber points] For $\mathcal{S} = \{ \sample \} \subset X$, where $X$ is a metric space with distance $d$, the corresponding \emph{Fermat-Weber function} is
+\begin{definition}[Fermat-Weber function, Fermat-Weber points] For $S = \{ \sample \} \subset X$, where $X$ is a metric space with distance $d$, the corresponding \emph{Fermat-Weber function} is

 A \emph{Fermat-Weber point for $S$ with respect to $d$} is any point $x^*$ minimizing the Fermat-Weber function on $X$:

 In general, Fermat-Weber points are not unique.
 Thus, we denote the \emph{set of all Fermat-Weber points} of $S$ by $\fw(S) = \fw(\sample)$. \end{definition}